Booking your COVID-19 vaccine

 Anyone who believes they have an immunocompromising condition or undertaking therapies outlined in page two of the ATAGI recommendations should seek advice from their medical practitioner as to whether they meet the criteria, and to access vaccination.

-Booster doses are available to everyone aged 18 years and over who have had both doses of their primary course of a COVID-19 vaccine at least 4 months ago.
+A third dose (booster) is available to everyone aged 16 years and over who have had their primary course of a COVID-19 vaccine at least three months ago.

 A primary course consists of two doses of a COVID-19 vaccine registered for use in Australia for the general population.